 During peak seasonal visitation, demands increase on the existing transportation network.
-The Corridor Management Plan for the Outer Banks Scenic Byway (2008), a designation which covers NC 12 south of Whalebone Junction, states that peak season traffic occurs during the months of June, July, and August, which also corresponds to Cape Hatteras NS peak seasonal visitation patterns.
+The Corridor Management Plan for the Outer Banks Scenic Byway (2008) states that peak season traffic occurs during the months of June, July, and August, which also corresponds to Cape Hatteras NS peak seasonal visitation patterns.

 One source of information that provides some indication of the traffic patterns are the Annual Average Daily Traffic (AADT) counts, which NCDOT provides for locations throughout Dare County.
 The AADT represents the average annual daily traffic volume for all lanes in both directions passing a point on the highway system.
-54 AADT is thus a straightforward measure of how busy a road or intersection is on average though it does not provide insight into daily, weekly, monthly or seasonal variations.
-Figure 20 illustrates the intensity of traffic count data throughout Dare County for 2008, where dark purple markers indicate traffic volumes of 20,000-56,000 AADT.
+AADT is thus a straightforward measure of how busy a road or intersection is on average though it does not provide insight into daily, weekly, monthly or seasonal variations.
+Figure 20 illustrates traffic counts throughout Dare County for 2008, where dark purple markers indicate traffic volumes of 20,000-56,000 AADT.
 The AADT patterns do correspond with the areas of higher population and higher visitor accommodation.
 According to the 2006 visitor surveys, the most popular overnight destinations were Nags Head, Kill Devil Hills, Kitty Hawk, and Duck (54 percent of visitors surveyed) and the AADT in those towns reflect higher traffic volumes.
-AADT is also higher at the two major north and west access points.
+AADT is also higher at the two major north and west access points, where U.S. 158 and U.S. 64 connect the mainland to the Outer Banks at Kitty Hawk and Nags Head, respectively.